nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 - *Ground Control Stations (GCS)*: Acts as the command and control center for the drone.
 - *Simulator*: Uses Gazebo to provide a realistic drone flight simulator

 The above four containers make up the simulated drone-stack.
-This stack is intended to be built and run on a Ubuntu 22.04 virtual machine.
+This stack is intended to be built and run with docker on a Kali VM.
-As an "attacker" you are intended to only interact with the simulated environment from a separate Kali virtual machine.
 You can manage the simulated environment by using the built-in DVD Management Console.

 ## Flight States